JohnVinyard/JohnVinyard.github.io/_posts/2020-04-01-gan-vocoder.md

 While one of the promises of deep learning is models that learn from scratch, there may be cases where aspects of human perception are difficult or impossible to learn without some strong guidance.
-With that in my mind, and in hopes of accelerating training, my generator and discriminator architectures have in-built priors based on two facts:
+With that in mind, and in hopes of accelerating training, my generator and discriminator architectures have in-built priors based on two facts: